Kicking Horse Canyon Project - Planning for Traffic Management

 - There may be closures of up to 10 hours overnight, which will require significant advance notice.

-- In addition, there may be multi-day extended closures from April 1 to mid-May and from mid-September to the end of November.
+- In addition, there may be multi-day extended closures from April 1 to the end of May and from mid-September to the end of November.

 - The highway will be kept open for Easter and Thanksgiving long weekends, and there will be two daily peak-hour windows to allow passage for school buses, commuters and other essential local traffic/trips.
 Extended closures will also require significant advance notice, and the first is now expected to occur in spring 2021.